-It’s April 1st, which means April Fools’ Day is here.
+Ah yes, April 1st, April Fools day, aka every single person you hate’s favorite day.
 Start playing practical jokes and spreading hoaxes right now.
 Maybe get a juicy celebrity rumor trending on Twitter, I don’t know.
 Have fun with it.
+It’s 2018, so if you’re going to do a prank then social media is your best bet to cause chaos.

 For those of you that are curious, the first ever recorded association between April 1 and tomfoolery came in Geoffrey Chaucer’s The Canterbury Tales (1392).
 That’s a few centuries worth of shenanigans.
 In Chaucer’s famous tale, the vain Chauntecleer is tricked by a fox.